How do I know if I have a torn rotator cuff?

 If you have weakness and pain lifting your arm up after you did “something” to it, then you may have torn it.
 Some people may have pain now, but tore their rotator cuff a long time ago and didn’t even know it.
 The best way to know if your rotator cuff is torn is to get an MRI which can directly see the rotator cuff, and see if it’s torn.
 But as I said, even if you do happen to have a tear, it may not be the source of your pain.
 You might have a partial rotator cuff tear, but bad bursitis, and it’s actually the bursitis that’s giving you grief!
 The only way to know for sure is to get an evaluation by an orthopedic doctor, or someone who is trained in the shoulder.
 Whoever you end up seeing, just make sure they take the time to listen to you, and that they are treating you and not just what the MRI shows.
 In my orthopedic practice in Colorado Springs, I treat the patient not the MRI.

 I hope I was able to answer your questions about how you know if you tore your rotator cuff.
-If you still have any questions or want to schedule an in person or virtual consult, please feel free to contact me.
+If you would like me to treat your rotator cuff, contact us below to make an appointment if you are in the Colorado Springs area.
+I also am available for virtual consults.

 -Written by Dr. Daniel Paull